Cholianlll/Quant_Stock_2/README.md

 # Indicators

-This project to build and modify the alpha stock selection by Guangfa securities
+This project is to build and modify the alpha stock selection by Guangfa securities

 Author:
 Cholian